michaelford85/michaelford85.reports/docs/michaelford85.reports.win_scan_packages_module.rst

                 </td>
                 <td>always</td>
                 <td>
-                            <div>A list of packages, including the source, name, and version, release, and arch.</div>
+                            <div>A list of packages, including the name, version, publisher and arch.</div>
                     <br/>
                         <div style="font-size: smaller"><b>Sample:</b></div>
                         <div style="font-size: smaller; color: blue; word-wrap: break-word; word-break: break-all;">The configuration returned will always be in the same format of the parameters above.</div>